 6 Leg Day Workout Tips For Women

-As your body’s muscles are interdependent, strengthening your lower body with leg exercises can help you avoid imbalances and compensation in other areas which can lead to soreness or injury long term.
+As your body’s muscles are interdependent, strengthening your lower body can help you avoid imbalances and compensation in other areas which can lead to soreness or injury.

-How to make the most of leg day
+How to make the most out of leg day

 Activate your glutes

-Hamstring exercises are important, especially if your goal is to develop lower body strength and muscle.
+Hamstring exercises are also important if you’re looking to develop lower body strength and muscle.

-Your hamstrings are a group of muscles located at the back of your thighs, which contribute to functional movement.
-If your hamstrings are strong, they can help you run faster, jump higher and complete more explosive lower body movements.
+Your hamstrings are a group of muscles located at the back of your thighs, which contribute to functional movement (your ability to perform daily activities).
+If your hamstrings are strong, they can help you run faster, jump higher and complete more explosive lower-body exercises.

-If you are naturally more quad-dominant or tend to use the quad muscles more than other areas, it’s important to strengthen your hamstrings to assist in good posture and prevent injury and muscle weakness.
+If you are naturally more quad-dominant or tend to use the quad muscles more than other areas, strengthening your hamstrings can help improve your posture and prevent injury and muscle weakness.

-Your hip flexors are the muscles that allow you to move at your waist and lift your knees — when they are tight or weak, it can lead to muscle pain in your lower half, a weak core, or even back pain.
+Your hip flexors are muscles that allow you to move at your waist and lift your knees — when they are tight or weak, it can lead to muscle pain in your lower body, a weak core, or even back pain.

 A sedentary lifestyle, such as working an office job or sitting down for extended periods can also contribute to tight hip flexors.

-Targeted exercises can be incorporated into your lower body workout to help build strength in your hip flexors, and hip flexor stretches can be done after any workout to relieve tightness or pain.
+Targeted exercises like glute bridges can be incorporated into your lower body workout to help build strength in your hip flexors, and hip flexor stretches can be done after any workout to relieve tightness or pain.

-Ankle weights are a good way to force your muscles to work harder and maximise results from your workout.
-If you are using ankle weights for the first time, start by including them in your low-intensity cardio workouts, and when you are feeling confident you can try incorporating them into your current Sweat program.
+If you don't have access to barbells, dumbbells or machines, ankle weights and resistance bands are a good way to force your muscles to work harder and maximise results from your workout.
+If you are using ankle weights for the first time, start by including them during low-intensity cardio workouts, and when you are feeling confident you can try incorporating them into your Sweat program.

 Incorporate these workout tips on your next leg day

 What goals are you setting this year?
-Let us know in the comments below!
+Let us know in the comments!